1️⃣ Mapping Persona Space

 for key, response in demo_responses.items():

-# First, a quick test of the function using just 2 personas & questions:
+# Now, a quick test of the function using just 2 personas & questions:

 test_questions = EVAL_QUESTIONS[:2]